dmd-program/dmd-100-sp18/projects/ritual/ritual_interview.md

 ## Post work to the Studio

+Use the exact indicated file format.
+You must obtain prior approval to deviate from these upload requirements.

-1. Submit an image of your journal notes.
+1. Submit an image of your journal notes in `.jpg` or `.png` format.

 ## Citation: